 Joan Chittister illuminates the gift of growing older.
 Read an excerpt.

 Life is not about age, about the length of years we manage to eke out of it.
 It is about living into the values offered every day, about growing older with grace.

-FROM ONE OF OUR READERS:
+FROM A READERS:

-Sister– I want to thank you for your book on aging gracefully (The Gift of Years) ...and I will read your others now that I have become acquainted with you.
+I want to thank you for your book on aging gracefully (The Gift of Years) ...and I will read your others now that I have become acquainted with you.

 I am a 77-year-old retired psychiatric nurse practitioner.
 I grew up in and lived in Chicago until we (married at the time) adventured to Alaska in 1963.I converted to Catholicism in 1977, although I attended Mass on and off before that.
 Since then, I have become influenced by aspects of Hinduism and Buddhism.
 I have a life partner, Tom, who is Irish and 100% Catholic!